concord-consortium/codap-selenium-tests/README.md

 - testPerformanceInflection runs the CODAP data interactive Performance Harness to see how much data CODAP can handle.
 The test will keep generating data until either the rate becomes less than 1 or there are more than 10,000 cases.
 This test will generate data with only the data interactive, with the data interactive and a table, with the data interactive and a graph, with the data interactive, table and graph.
 Results are written into csv file.

 - testCODAPToolbar will click on all the buttons in the CODAP toolshelf except for the table and the guide.
 Tables do not open unless there is data.
 Guides do not open if there is no guide specified in configuration.
 The test will run on latest version of CODAP in Mac OS X Chrome, Firefox and Safari, and Windows 8.1 Chrome, Firefox and Internet Explorer 11.
-Results are written into a csv file.

 - testGraphPerformance tests graph plot transition performance with varying numbers of data.
 The following files need to be in the same directory as the test:PH_35_Data.json, PH_5K_Data.json, and PH_10K_Data.json.
 The test will run om latest version of CODAP in Mac OS X Chrome, Firefox and Safari.
 Result of console log benchmarks are written into a text file.